jinlx/jinlx.github.io/README.md

 There are several things TBD (I can foresee this will be growing due to my procrastination):
 1) get a nice and professional profile;
 2) upload some figures of my personal activities (e.g., food, travelling, workout progress, and game).
-3) update some blog post and add the link in the homepage (https://jinlx.github.io/year-archive/).
+3) update some blog postin posts section and add the link in the homepage (https://jinlx.github.io/year-archive/).
 This would be a hidden website for posts.